Strategic workforce planning : the future of Work

 Jul 23, 2024

-The newly released Workforce 2024 Report from global consulting firm Korn Ferry is a comprehensive analysis of the future of work, anticipating the trends and challenges that will shape the future of work and workforce landscapes in the years to come.
+The Workforce 2024 Report from global consulting firm Korn Ferry is a comprehensive analysis of the future of work, anticipating the trends and challenges that will shape the future of work and workforce landscapes in the years to come.
 The report delves into several crucial aspects of workforce planning, offering insights into talent availability, skills demand, and the impact of technological advancements.
-Our recent eBooks on workplace hospitality and workplace trends shared similar key themes.
-We explore two of these, in this blog.
+Two of our eBooks share similar key themes, which we explore in this blog.

 One of the central themes in the Korn Ferry report revolves around the evolving talent landscape.
 There is a critical need for organizations to attract and retain top talent in an increasingly competitive market.
-With demographic shifts and changing employee expectations, businesses are urged to adopt new strategies for talent acquisition and development.
+With demographic shifts and changing employee expectations, business leaders are urged to adopt a new talent retention strategy.
 The report highlights the importance of understanding the preferences and motivations of the workforce to effectively engage and retain key talent.

 Attracting and retaining top talent can be fully realized by creating a workplace culture that keeps employees happy, motivated and productive.
-In our Complete Guide to Workplace Hospitality, we explore the growing use of hospitality as a people strategy, in the context of the future of work and the workplace.
-It’s a familiar concept for most of us, but it’s historically been associated with hotels where they leverage services and amenities that make their accommodations attractive to guests to lure them in and keep them coming back.
+In our Complete Guide to Workplace Hospitality, we explore the growing use of hospitality as an employee experience strategy, in the context of the future of work and the workplace.
+It’s a familiar concept for most of us, but it’s historically been associated with hotels where they leverage the best services and amenities that make their accommodations attractive to guests to lure them in and keep them coming back.

 Offering hospitality services in the workplace creates a culture that is warm, comfortable and welcoming.
 It delivers a personalized, consistent experience to all employees and guests so that attracting — and keeping — the skilled talent you need to stay profitable and sustainable is within reach.
 Workplace hospitality services can range depending on the geographic location and demographics served, but often include: